AbdullahGumi/robofriends/README.md

 # robofriends
-Udemy tutorial by abdrei neagoid, thanks
+Udemy tutorial by abdrei neagoie, thanks
 To run the project:

 1. Clone this repo